Xcash-Labs/xcashlabs-docs/docs/en/technical-specs.md

 ## Difficulty retarget

-* XCash-Labs uses DPoPS block production, therefore PoW difficulty retargeting is not used (PoW hash fields may exist for format compatibility)
+* XCash Klassic uses DPoPS block production, therefore PoW difficulty retargeting is not used (PoW hash fields may exist for format compatibility)

 ## Block time